starksinclair/cs200_final_project/README.md

 ---

 ## How to Run
-1. Open the Twine project in your preferred browser.
-2. Click on the "Start" button to navigate to the Digital Fingerprint Simulation.
+1. Click on the link [https://starksinclair.github.io/cs200_final_project/](https://starksinclair.github.io/cs200_final_project/) to see the project
-3. Generate your digital fingerprint and explore the related educational content.

 ---

 ## Attributions